Having Fun With Numbers at Mealtimes

 Mealtimes are a perfect opportunity to get a family together.
-Not only does it benefit the children with a sense of routine and security, its great time to put number skills into practice in daily life.
-The preparation, serving and even eating can all play part of a fun way to use counting and math skills in a way that a child can relate to.
+Not only does it benefit the children with a sense of routine and security, but it's also a great time to put number skills into practice in daily life.
+The preparation, serving and even eating can all play a part in a fun way to use counting and math skills in a way that a child can relate to.

 - 1 small cup of olive oil

 - 2 small cups of sugar

 - 1 tablespoon of baking powder

 - mix together in a bowl and pop in a baking tray for 20 mins at 180°C or gas mark 4

 Why not try: Colourful Spoonfuls

 Set Kit of 6 Kitchen Utensils